Here’s how adopting an animal works:

 If you rent from a management company or leasing company: you will need to provide a copy of a leasing agreement stating that pets are allowed on company or management letterhead.
 Handwritten letters will NOT be accepted!!!!

 Please make sure that you have a PHOTO ID with you as well

 If you Rent – You are required to get a copy of our Rental Contract signed by your Landlord.
-This agreement will soon be on our website but for now you can get a copy EMAILED to you by clicking here.
-In the subject header please ask for the Rental Contract.
-Please bring a drivers license as well!
+Please bring a drivers license as well.

 The shelter does NOT accept checks.
 We DO ACCEPT Visa, MC, Discover, or cash or ATM cards with the Visa/MC logo.
 There is a 3% service charge to use the credit card for any transactions.

 How much time should I plan to spend at the shelter?

 When you first arrive at the shelter, you should plan to spend some time with the animals you may be interested in adopting.
 After meeting with the pets, you will be required to READ and complete an adoption contract.
 An adoption coordinator will then review all vaccination records, post-operative procedures and any additional questions you may have.
 For dog adoptions, expect the complete process to take at least one hour.
 Cat adoptions will be less extensive.
 Please plan your visit accordingly.